Fact-Augmented Lookahead Planning for LLM Agents: EXPERIMENTS

-\section{Experiments}
+\paragraph{Dyna-Style Architectures and Fact-Based RL} Our method is inspired by Dyna-style reinforcement learning \citep{sutton1990integrated, sutton2018reinforcement}, where an agent learns a model of the world from real interactions and then uses this model to generate simulated experiences for planning.
+In our case, the ``model'' is implicitly represented by the set of atomic facts combined with the LLM's inherent simulation capabilities.
+The extraction of facts from trajectories is analogous to model learning, and the lookahead search is planning with this model.
+While traditional Dyna uses tabular or parametric models, we leverage the LLM's ability to reason over textual facts.
+The concept of using facts or symbolic knowledge in RL is not new \citep{abel2020value}, but its integration with LLM-driven simulation and online fact extraction is a key aspect of our work.

+\paragraph{Knowledge Augmentation for LLMs} Retrieval-Augmented Generation (RAG) \citep{lewis2021retrieval} is a common paradigm for providing LLMs with external knowledge.
+Our fact extraction and augmentation mechanism can be seen as a specialized form of RAG where the ``retrieved'' knowledge (atomic facts) is actively generated and refined from the agent's own experience rather than drawn from a static corpus.
+This makes the knowledge highly task-specific and current, directly addressing the information needs identified through interaction, rather than relying on potentially less relevant or outdated general knowledge.

+Our work distinguishes itself by the tight integration of online atomic fact learning from episodic experience with an LLM-driven, multi-step lookahead planner where the LLM serves as both a latent world model and value function, all operating in-context without weight updates.
+This focus on distilled, symbolic knowledge (atomic facts) aims to provide a more structured and efficient way for the LLM to learn from experience compared to methods relying on raw trajectory retrieval or general textual reflections.

+\section{EXPERIMENTS}

 We evaluate our LWM-Planner to assess its ability to learn from experience and improve its decision-making accuracy and task performance over time.
-The focus is on demonstrating that the online, in-context learning via atomic fact augmentation leads to more optimal behavior, aligning with the theoretical desiderata of minimizing $\epsilon_{\mathrm{sim}}$, $\delta_{\mathrm{model}}$, and $\epsilon_{\mathrm{plan}}$.
+We evaluate behavioural improvements only; $\epsilon_{\mathrm{sim}}$, $\delta_{\mathrm{model}}$, and $\epsilon_{\mathrm{plan}}$ are used only as motivating proxies, and we do not claim formal guarantees.